Do Go On - 400 - The Millennium Dome Heist

 which is a property recently purchased by Lee's father, James.

-they're probably involved in this somehow.
+and they're like, they're probably involved in this somehow.

-Any speedboats?
+Any speedbirds?

 Not yet.